 Action- Execute the Plan

-Determine what the company can afford to do initially, while postponing those things which are realistically out of reach.
-Always begin with quick win's that provide the most rapid improvements first and work your way out to the more challenging tasks.
-Stay determined, focused and see it through to fruition!
+Determine what the company can afford to do initially while postponing those things which are realistically out of reach.
+Always begin with quick wins that provide the most rapid improvements first and work your way out to the more challenging tasks.
+Stay determined, and focused, and see it through to fruition!

-With a strong PLM environment you will be ready to make the most of your future investments, whatever they may be.
-Besides that, you will be impressed at the results of having a healthy PLM environment.
+With a strong PLM environment, you will be ready to make the most of your future investments, whatever they may be.
+Besides that, you will be impressed by the results of having a healthy PLM environment.

 I wish you luck!

 Health checks don't take long and yet, they provide a wealth of reliable direction from which you can shape your company's future with.